khalid-hussain/shaheen/chap16.md

 Bashir entered the room and said, "Your arrival is awaited at the cloth-spread.
 Please come!"

-Badr looked at Moosa and said, "Carry on.
+Badr looked at Musa and said, "Carry on.
 I will change my clothes and come."

-After dinner, Badr bin Mughira, Moosa, Bashir and Abu Mohsin returned to this room and talked for long.
-Moosa had reached here after a long journey and Badr had come to the fort from a couple of remote checkposts after changing three horses, but, despite this unprecedented meeting, no one was tired or sleepy.
+After dinner, Badr bin Mughira, Musa, Bashir and Abu Mohsin returned to this room and talked for long.
+Musa had reached here after a long journey and Badr had come to the fort from a couple of remote checkposts after changing three horses, but, despite this unprecedented meeting, no one was tired or sleepy.
 Both narrated their accounts.
 Later, a discussion ensued on the present and future situation.

-After asking Abu Mohsin a few questions, Moosa said, "After release from captivity, I had gone to Granada in the guise of a merchant.
+After asking Abu Mohsin a few questions, Musa said, "After release from captivity, I had gone to Granada in the guise of a merchant.
 I stayed there for only a couple of days within which the opinion I formed of the people there is that they will support us to save themselves from an undignified